The Anatomy of a Separation Agreement

-Separation agreements and other forms of domestic contracts (marriage contracts and cohabitation agreements) are regulated under Part IV of the Family Law Act.
+In Ontario, separation agreements and other forms of domestic contracts (marriage contracts and cohabitation agreements) are regulated under Part IV of the Family Law Act.
 This section allows parties who are able to agree on the terms of their separation to order their own affairs as they choose, outside of the court system and the default scheme set out in the rest of the Act.
 In order to be enforceable, all domestic contracts must be in writing, signed by the parties, and witnessed.

-What Does a Separation Agreement Look Like?
+What Does a Separation Agreement Look Like in Ontario?

 Section 54 of the Family Law Act specifies that:

 “Two persons who cohabited and are living separate and apart may enter into an agreement in which they agree on their respective rights and obligations, including,

 - the right to direct the education and moral training of their children;

 - the right to custody of and access to their children; and